 - Tuesday, 16th May 2019 in Island Bay, Wellington

 Speech-language therapists: Please note that we are planning a workshop specifically for SLTs.
 SLTs may also be interested in the Special Interest Group for SLTs that we coordinate on topics relating to children/youth and behaviour, emotions and mental health.

 Testimonials from previous workshops

-Participants attended the general workshops held in 2016 and 2017 from a broad range of professional backgrounds including social work, law, police, teaching, youth mentoring, corrections probation staff, youth health nursing and research.
+Participants have attended previous general workshops from a broad range of professional backgrounds including social work, law, police, teaching, youth mentoring, corrections probation staff, youth health nursing and research.
 Written feedback at the end from participants about what they liked about the workshop included these comments:

 It provided clear strategies.
 Very clear flow of information.
 Activities were very relevant.

 The content was relevant to the field we work in and provided practical tools.

 The interactive practice, the presenters, the location, practical content, lunch.

 The practical presentations, clear slides, comments of participants, obvious skills of presenters.